Learn how to streamline your translation workflow -

 When you click on one of these elements, you’ll notice that it cannot be edited.

-You can change the element appearance from the master page but this change will be applied to all the pages linked to that master.
+You can change the element appearance from the parent page but this change will be applied to all the pages linked to that parent.

 What if you want to edit that element in a single page?